alexbt/sample-spring-boot-zookeeper-embedded/README.md

-What is this?
+What's up with repo ?
 -------------------
 This project is me playing around with Zookeeper.
-Keep in mind that I know very little about this product.
+Keep in mind that I'm not an export on this product.
 This sample project uses :
 * spring-boot
 * Apache's (Netflix's) Curator API to deal with Zookeeper
 * XD Dirt's Embedded Zookeeper (so no need to install anything)

-The scope is very simple, it simply allows to:
+The scope is very simple, it allows to:
 * read/write data from Zookeeper
 * list visible services
 * have one service be notified when another service registers

-Get the code
+Get the code - do it
 -------------------
 Clone the repository: